remla2025-team16/operation/README.md

 # Operations

 This repository contains the deployment and orchestration configuration for the A1 assignment.
 It enables you to spin up all components of the application (model-service, app-service, and frontend) with a single command.
+The personal contribution can be seen from `ACTIVITY.md`.

 ---